-Mylio produces photo histograms.
-A histogram is a representative graph of pixel distribution within an image that helps you adjust exposure and color balance to help you edit your picture.
+A histogram is a representative graph of pixel distribution within an image that helps you adjust exposure and color balance to assist you in editing your photos.

-You can access your histogram under the ‘Edit’ panel when you have selected an image.
+You can access your histogram under the Edit panel from within the Details panel when you have selected an image.
 The Mylio histogram displays the distribution of red, blue, green pixels.
 The histogram will also show you luminance.
 All of these features can be toggled according to what part of the photo you would like to edit.

-- Select an image and choose ‘edit’ mode.
+- Select an image and open the Edit panel.

-- Open the Histogram panel by clicking on the grey triangle to the right of the word “Historgram,”
+- Open the Histogram panel by clicking on the disclosure triangle to the right of the Histogram.

 - Once this panel is open, you can select which mode you would like to edit in.
 The histogram defaults to RGB.